WillPower722/roco222/roco222/Journal.md

 * Due to its size, the arm is very portable and can fit in a small bag if needed without needing to be taken apart and reassembled.
 * Because of the way we designed it, the arm had a very long reach and can extend almost the whole length of the rail arm.
+* Since we chose to stick with 2 servo motors, the arm is quite easy to control using arduino code.